Chaitalykundu/Web-Development/03-JavaScript/01-Basic/05-Datatypes/Theory/02-Object-DataTypes.md

 # Map

-A collection of key-value pairs where keys can be of any type.
+A Map is a collection of key-value pairs where keys can be any type (including objects).

+&nbsp;

+## Example

 ```js
 let map = new Map();